-The standard Medicare Part B premium for 2020 will increase from \$135.50/month to \$144.60/month for persons who have less than \$85,000/year (\$170,000 for couples).
+The standard Medicare Part B premium for 2021 will increase from \$144.60/month to \$148.50/month for persons who have less than \$88,000/year (\$176,000 for couples).
 Persons with higher incomes may pay a higher premium.
 Some individuals may continue to pay a reduced premium due to the 'hold harmless' provision that established a Medicare B premium below the standard.
 This was due to a low SSA COLA in 2017 that capped an individual premium increase to the amount of the SSA increase.
 Those individuals will see an increase in their Medicare B premium this year, but in rare instances, will not rise high enough to reach the standard.

-Example: An individual with a premium of \$135.50 in 2019 would have a standard premium of \$144.60/month in 2020.
+Example: An individual with a premium of \$144.60 in 2020 would have a standard premium of \$148.50/month in 2021.
 Her Social Security was \$300 in 2017.
 She received a \$1 COLA in 2018.
 Because she only received a \$1 COLA increase, the Medicare premium cannot increase more than \$1.
 Resulting in a Medicare Part B premium of \$106.90 in 2018.
 Her 2019 Social Security increase was \$7.00.
 This means her Medicare Part B premium rose by \$7.00 to \$113.90, an amount below the standard.
-In 2020, her COLA increase is \$8.00, meaning her Medicare Part B premium will be \$121.90.
+In 2020, her COLA increase was \$8.00, meaning her Medicare Part B premium was \$121.90.
+Now, in 2021, her COLA increase is \$11.00.
+This means her Medicare Part B premium will be \$132.90.
 Some beneficiaries will continue to pay a reduced amount of Medicare Part B premium for subsequent years.

-Note that the premium for all persons on Buy-In is the standard premium of \$144.60/month regardless of the 'hold harmless' rules.
+Note that the premium for all persons on Buy-In is the standard premium of \$148.50/month regardless of the 'hold harmless' rules.

-COLA Mass change will automatically adjust all Medicare Part B premiums to \$144.60 effective February 2020.
-The batch will replace any existing Medicare premiums below \$144.60 with the base premium amount.
+COLA Mass change will automatically adjust all Medicare Part B premiums to \$148.50 effective February 2021.
+The batch will replace any existing Medicare premiums below \$148.50 with the base premium amount.
 All batch records will be created as 'State Pay'.

 Although the new amounts will be updated on all cases with an active Medicare Expense record, because the Medicare premium amount only impacts the budget when Medicare Buy-In is not anticipated, this is expected to impact few cases.
-Staff are required to verify the correct Medicare Part B premium is allowed the next time the case is touched.
+In situations where Medicare Buy-In is not applicable, staff shall verify the correct Medicare Part B premium is allowed the next time the case is touched.

 The Mass Change process will not impact the Part D premium in KEES.
 However, staff must ensure the correct Medicare Part D premium is allowed.
 A current recipient is responsible for reporting any change in their Part D premium.
 The premium the individual will pay as a LIS eligible is allowable.
 When that amount is not available, the current premium less the Part D Benchmark is allowed.
 The benchmark is only allowed on initial applications where Buy-in has not yet occurred.
-In 2020, the Part D Benchmark is \$31.53/month.
+In 2021, the Part D Benchmark is \$31.78/month.
 This is allowable beginning with the first month the individual is eligible for Medicaid or an MSP program.
 Staff are not expected to adjust this amount unless specifically reported by the consumer.